-The Upper Valley Educators Institute’s principal function is to attract into the profession individuals with maturity, a strong academic background, breadth of experience, leadership potential, and a commitment to a transformative model of leading for learning.
+The Upper Valley Educators Institute’s principal function is to attract into the profession individuals with leadership potential, a strong academic background, breadth of experience, and a commitment to a transformative model of leading for learning.
 UVEI principal interns bring special qualifications to the program and leave as beginning school leaders with a year of experience in the principal’s office.

 UVEI was established more than forty years ago to meet regional needs for well-qualified teachers in a non-degree, competency-based environment.
 In 2009, the Principal Internship Program was established, applying the same pedagogy and philosophy that made the UVEI Teacher Internship Program a model for the preparation of educators.

 The Upper Valley Educators Institute is an accredited, independent, non-profit school of education.
 UVEI is accredited by the American Council for Continuing Education and Training (ACCET) and our Principal Internship Program is approved by the New Hampshire and Vermont Departments of Education as a pathway to licensure.
 Click here to view UVEI’s accreditation status.

 Each year the Upper Valley Educators Institute accepts up to twenty interns.
 All have at least a bachelor’s degree (many have earned advanced degrees).
 Applicants to the UVEI Principal Internship Program must have three years’ teaching experience in Vermont or five years’ teaching experience in New Hampshire, along with a master’s degree.
 (Please refer to licensure requirements for the definition of “teaching experience” in each state.
 This information can be found on each state’s education department website.)
 Through a partnership with the Upper Valley Graduate School of Education (UVGSE), principal interns may earn a Master of Education in School Leadership degree during the time they are enrolled in the internship program, or after.
 For more information, please visit www.uvgse.org